 Key Research Areas

-Tribal Adaptation and Mitigation Planning: Increase understanding about tribal adaptation and mitigation planning in preparing for the physical affects of climate change and/or reducing greenhouse gas emissions.
-This includes consideration of traditional and native knowledge in understanding climate change impacts and identifying culturally appropriate strategies to address climate change.
+Tribal Adaptation and Mitigation Planning: Increase understanding about tribal adaptation and mitigation planning in preparing for the impacts of climate change and/or reducing greenhouse gas emissions.
+This includes consideration of traditional knowledge in understanding climate change impacts and identifying culturally appropriate strategies to address climate change.

 Management of Off-Reservation Resources: Increase understanding about the challenges, opportunities, and implications for federal land managers and tribes in managing off-reservation resources in the context of climate change.
 Build knowledge about treaty rights and federal land management obligations in the context of changing composition and distribution of culturally important off-reservation species.